readyset¶

 --replication-tables

-.
-However, if the queries you want to cache in ReadySet access only a subset of tables in the database, you can use this option to narrow the scope accordingly.
+By default, Readyset attempts to snapshot and replicate all tables in the database specified in --upstream-db-url.
+However, if the queries you want to cache in Readyset access only a subset of tables in the database, you can use this option to limit the tables Readyset snapshots and replicates.
 Filtering out tables that will not be used in caches will speed up the snapshotting process.

 Env variable: REPLICATION_TABLES